Just about every lunch has school snacks to help get kids through the day while training to be Canada’s men and women of tomorrow.

-In fact, I often found secret snacks stashed in my bag with little motivational sticky notes letters which really made my day.
-Going back to school as an adult is no easy task but it can be done.
+I often found secret snacks stashed in my bag with little motivational sticky notes letters, which made my day.
+Going back to school as an adult is no easy task.

 School Snacks For Kids

-Now that we have a wee one who is not so tiny anymore entering junior kindergarten in just 2 weeks we’ve had to step up our school snacks game.
+Now that we have a wee one who is not so tiny anymore entering junior kindergarten in just two weeks, we’ve had to step up our school snacks game.

-This was probably the one part of the meeting that we were dreading since we weren’t sure what we were going to do.
+This was probably the one part of the meeting that we dreaded since we weren’t sure what we would do.

-Creating a back to school snacks list was at the top of our agenda which is why I wanted to motivate all of you to do the same.
+Creating a back-to-school snacks list was at the top of our plan, which is why I wanted to motivate all of you to do the same.

 Dealing With A Picky Eater

-The problem we face as parents is that we have a picky eater which means our options are limited.
+We face the problem as parents because we have a picky eater, which means our options are limited.

-If you don’t have a picky eater you can easily get back to school snacks happy with all sorts of healthy treats that fit in your budget.
+If you don’t have a picky eater, you can quickly get back-to-school snacks happy with all sorts of healthy treats that fit in your budget.

-Come to the end of August and into September there are SO MANY deals on at the grocery store which is a great time to stock up.
+At the end of August into September, there are deals which is a great time to stock up.

-On the other hand, if you are like Mrs. CBB and love to do the homemade thing than making apple sauce, pudding, muffins, bread and even crackers might be on your baking to-do list.
+On the other hand, if you are like Mrs. CBB and love to do the homemade thing, then making apple sauce, pudding, muffins, bread, and even crackers might be on your baking to-do list.

 20+ Healthy Back To School Snacks For Every Budget